By Emily Jones

 A California church is grieving after their pastor committed suicide over the weekend.

-Inland Hills Lead Pastor Andrew Stoecklein died in the hospital Saturday after trying taking his own life Friday.
+Inland Hills Lead Pastor Andrew Stoecklein died in the hospital Saturday after taking his own life Friday.
 The pastor left behind three young children and his wife.

 “Last night, the love of my life, the father of my children and the pastor of our incredible church took his last breath and went to be with Jesus,” his wife Kayla wrote on her Instagram.